iMicknl/ha-tahoma/README.md

 2021-01-28 09:20:22 INFO (MainThread) [custom_components.tahoma] 2021-01-27 21:30:00: off executed via Home Assistant on io://xxxx, with [].
 2021-01-28 09:20:22 INFO (MainThread) [custom_components.tahoma] 2021-01-27 16:23:29: setIntensity executed via Home Assistant on io://xxxx, with [70].
 ```

-### Exclude devices

-The previous version had functionality to exclude devices from Home Assistant.
-Since we moved to the entity registry, this functionality is now offered by default in Home Assistant core.
-You can now disable entities via the interface.

 ### Retrieve HomeKit code